hristohristovdevcareer/multi-tier-web-app-terraform-aws/README.md

     4.2. var - cloudflare_zone_id

 ### Automated Setup ###
+1. Add secrets to vault.json according to vault.example.json located in the terraform folder
-1. From the terraform folder, make the init_vault.sh script executable:
+2. From the terraform folder, make the init_vault.sh script executable:
 `chmod -x init_vault.sh`
-2. Run init_vault.sh
+3. Run init_vault.sh
 `source init_vault.sh`
-3. Copy the displayed token after the script is ran and use it to login to the provided vault address
+4. Copy the displayed token after the script is ran and use it to login to the provided vault address

 ## Project Context ##